jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 2011 was another great year deep within Tolminski Migovec.
 The weather was horrendous — we even had snow!
 But the cave kept on going.
-We found over 2.2km of new passage all below -500m in depth, and took the cave to a new deepest point of -888m.
+We found over 2.2 km of new passage all below -500 m in depth, and took the cave to a new deepest point of -888 m.
-All of the exploration took place during underground-camping trips based at X-Ray (Vrtnarija, -550m), with the keenest of expeditioneers managing a total of around seven nights underground during the four week expedition.
+All of the exploration took place during underground-camping trips based at *X-Ray* (*Vrtnarija*, -550 m), with the keenest of expeditioneers managing a total of around seven nights underground during the four week expedition.

-###Introduction
+### Introduction

 Between 15th July and the 15th August 2011, Imperial College Caving Club had twenty members participate in the Izgubljeni Raj 2011 expedition to Tolminski Migovec, Slovenia.
-The aims for this expedition were the continued exploration of Vrtnarija, where considerable efforts in 2010 had led to the discovery of 2.2 km of mainly horizontal passage, all below 500 m in depth.
+The aims for this expedition were the continued exploration of *Vrtnarija*, where considerable efforts in 2010 had led to the discovery of 2.2 km of mainly horizontal passage, all below 500 m in depth.
-At the start of the expedition, Vrtnarija was 8796 m long and 807 m deep.
+At the start of the expedition, *Vrtnarija* was 8796 m long and 807 m deep.

 This summer we had less manpower than last year, but were still attempting to set up a similar four-man camp at -550 m and carry out deep pushing.
 Our exploration continued routes which were diverse in direction from camp---soon we were taking many hours just to travel from camp to the pushing front and back.

-As a result of the reduced manpower and the considerable demands that exploration of Vrtnarija was making on our time, we unfortunately did not manage to contribute towards the exploration of Kavkna Jama and the attempted connection of the Migovec and Vrtnarija systems.
+As a result of the reduced manpower and the considerable demands that exploration of *Vrtnarija* was making on our time, we unfortunately did not manage to contribute towards the exploration of *Kavkna Jama* and the attempted connection of the Migovec and *Vrtnarija* systems.

 Our efforts were considerably hampered by the weather.